FIRST MONTESSORI BOOKS

 —Nora McNamara, MD

 This DVD contains 50 minutes of actual AMI Infant Community footage in Osaka, Japan and Denver, Colorado.
+Previously sold as a DVD for US$45, it is now available FREE on YouTube internationally.

 HISTORY OF THE MICHAEL OLAF CATALOGS THAT INSPIRED THE PUBLICATION OF BOOKS